The blog formerly known as

 … Read the rest

 January 2011 Update: Good news.
 Klean Kanteen has developed a plastic-free cap!
 The new Reflect Klean Kanteen water bottle comes with a bamboo/metal cap with a silicone ring.
-If you purchase the bottle via BuyGreen.com, a portion of the proceeds go to support MyPlasticFreeLife.com.)
+The bamboo caps are also sold separately to fit other styles of Klean Kanteen bottles, but unfortunately, those bottles still come automatically with plastic caps.)

 Friday I had the great privilege of hanging out with Ruchi, she of the Arduous Blog, who came to town for the holidays.
 We ate apple pie with caramel sauce and ice cream.
 We walked around the Castro.
 We chatted with the new owner of the Eco Boutique on 18th Street.
 We should have gone karaoke singing, as according to her current blog post it’s something Ruchi loves to do.
 Instead, we visited the one and only Rainbow Grocery.

 Ruchi needed a new Klean Kanteen.
 Her old one was rudely stolen, as regular readers of her blog know, shortly before she left London to come home.
-And Rainbow Grocery sells them, along with bins and bins of every bulk item you could imagine and some … Read the rest
+And Rainbow Grocery sells them, along with bins… Read the rest

 What’s it like inside the world’s greenest museum?
 That’s what I wanted to find out.
 Michael, David, and Nancy just wanted to explore and have a good time.
 So we all BARTed out to Golden Gate Park on Saturday to visit the new California Academy of Sciences museum.